cryojack/git-test-1/README.md

 # git-test-1
-This is just a git test
+This is just a git test.
+Added first index page for fun :)